mobileGadget/TestToDoMVC/README.md

 2. Check that the latest is in master (or experiment with the latest branch)
 3. Type 'bundle install' without quotes
 4. Type 'BROWSER=chrome cucumber' or optional for the BROWSER flag if running the test using firefox, just type 'cucumber'.
 BROWSER=safari or ie is also possible providing the correct drivers have been installed.
 You can find more info here: https://github.com/SeleniumHQ/selenium/wiki/SafariDriver and here: http://selenium-release.storage.googleapis.com/index.html
+5. To run a specific test, use a tag.
+E.g. type 'cucumber --tags @add_a_new_todo_item'
-5. If any test fails, a report will be under results/ folder
+6. If any test fails, a report will be under results/ folder